KPRoche/kubestellar/docs/content/direct/get-started.md

 ```
 If successful, the script will output the variable definitions that you would use when proceeding to the example scenarios.
 After successfully running the script, proceed to the [Exercise KubeStellar](#exercise-kubestellar) section below.

-_Note: the script does the same things as described in [Setup](#setup) but with maximum concurrency, so it can complete faster.
+_Note: the script does the same things as described in the [Step by Step Setup](#setup) but with maximum concurrency, so it can complete faster.
 This makes the script actually more complicated than the step-by-step process below.
 While this is great for getting started quickly with a demo system, you may want to follow the manual setup below to better understand the components and prepare for [more advanced configuration](#next-steps)._

 ---